 Remove the thermometer from the fudge mixture.
 Using a hand mixer, beat the mixture on high speed until it is a few shades lighter in color and thickens enough that the beaters form trails that briefly expose the bottom of the pan as they pass through, 10 to 20 minutes.
-After beating the fudge, stir in 1/2 cup crushed peppermint candy.
+After beating the fudge, stir in 2-1/4 cups toasted sweetened coconut flakes.
 Pour the thickened fudge into the prepared pan, using a rubber spatula to help nudge it out of the pot.
 You can scrape the bottom of the pot but not the sides; any crystals that stick to the pot stay in the pot.
 Smooth the top of the fudge with the spatula.
-Sprinkle 1/4 cup crushed candy over the fudge.
+Sprinkle 1/4 cup of the coconut over the fudge.
 Set the pan on a rack and let the fudge cool completely, about 2 hours.
 The fudge will be slightly soft the day it’s made but will firm up overnight.

 Turn the fudge out onto a clean cutting board and peel off the foil.
 Turn the slab of fudge right side up and cut it into 25 equal pieces.